JohnTurnerPGH/quietkit-hexo-site/source/4-6-breathing/index.md

 titleTag: "4-6 Breathing Technique (start here) from QuietKit"
 date: 2022-07-04 15:46:29
 layout: no-header
-description: Use the 4-6 breathing technique and guide to help you get started with meditation.
+description: Use the 4-6 breathing technique to help you get started with meditation.
 ---

 <div class="center-all-div" style="margin-top: 90px;"><h1>4-6 Breathing Technique (start here)</h1>**Breathe in sync with this:**